indeni/cloudrail-docs/docs/getting-started/connecting-aws.md

 ## How It Works
 Cloudrail asks that you configure a role within your account that Cloudrail can assume.
 The role has specific policies attached to it (SecurityAudit and ViewOnlyAccess) and you also can choose to set your own policies.
 From there, cloudrail is able to audit your account for misconfigurations and drift.

+---

+## Next Steps
+Next, check out how to [add custom rules and policies for your environments](getting-started/defining-policies.md).